berkeley-cdss/curriculum-guide/faq/onboarding.md

 **Otter Grader Upgrade:** If you are interested in moving to the latest versions of otter-grader then please reach out to sean.smorris@berkeley.edu and ericvd@berkeley.edu.

-##### DataHub - Support Overview

-**GitHub Issues:** The best way for instructional staff to request help with the DataHub is through filing an issue using the [GitHub templates](https://github.com/berkeley-dsep-infra/datahub/issues/new/choose).

-**Slack Channel:** If you have anything you'd like to discuss with w/the infra team, please join the Slack channel.
-Access [uctech.slack.com](http://uctech.slack.com/) (anyone with a berkeley.edu account can get in) and join the #ucb-datahubs channel to interact with the infra team.

-**DataHub Service Lead:** In addition, you can reach out to Balaji Alwar <balajialwar@berkeley.edu> directly if there are time-sensitive issues.

-##### DataHub - Common Requests
-**Packages:** Please test your assignments for hub compatibility before the start of the semester.
-Check whether all the needed Python/R packages and their required versions are installed.
-If not, please use the [package request template](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=felder%2Cbalajialg&labels=package-request&template=package_request.yml&title=Request+python+package+X+for+class+Y) to raise a request to the infra team.
-The Infra team requires at least 2 business days for a turnaround on support requests such as this.

-**Elevated Privilege Access:** You can use this [GitHub template](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=balajialg&labels=support&template=admin_request.yml) to request [elevated privileges](admin?highlight=admin) for course staff to troubleshoot student servers in the requested hub.

-**Big Assignments / High Use times:** You can share the important date(s)/time(s) for workshops/exams/assignments etc. when you expect the resource requirement to be greater than usual.
-We will review your request and get back to you directly about the feasibility of increasing resources.
-You can provide us with all the relevant information using the [calendar event scheduling template](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=felder%2Cbalajialg&labels=support&template=resourcescheduler.yml&title=Increase+compute+resources+for+Course+XXX+between+specific+date%28s%29%2Ftime%28s%29).

 ##### Other Updates

 **a11y Documentation:** For further insights into improving the accessibility of the Jupyter Notebook/Lab experience for students, please review this [documentation](accessibility?highlight=accessibility) that provides a few tips for improving the accessibility of the notebooks.